matthewbierman/GlitchSeleniumDemonstration/README.md

 13. Clone the test project using the following command "git clone https://github.com/matthewbierman/LetsFindLunchTestSample.git"
 14. Open VS Code.
 15. Navigate to your project folder, I used File->Open Folder and navigated to "C:\testproject\LetsFindLunchTestSample"
-16. You may get a notice about missing packages, if you do you can restore them using the "Restore" button provided, other wise open the terminal (View->Integrated Terminal) and run the command "dotnet restore".
+16. You may get a notice about missing packages, if you do you can restore them using the "Restore" button provided, otherwise open the terminal (View->Integrated Terminal) and run the command "dotnet restore".
 This downloads the needed packages/references to the Selenium Webdriver and Selenium Chrome Webdriver libraries.
 17. Open the file IndexTest.cs, this contains two unit test that use Selenium.
-Find the property "indexURL" (currently line 65) and update the url to your sample app.
+Find the property "indexURL" (currently line 17) and update the url to your sample app.
 18. To run our test in the terminal type in "dotnet xunit".
 A Chrome window should be displayed and you should see the test being run, both test should run succesfully.
   You may get an error "The specified framework 'Microsoft.NETCore.App', version '2.0.5' was not found."
   This requires you update the value "RuntimeFrameworkVersion" in LetsFindLunchTest.csproj to your correct runtime version found in "C:\Program Files\dotnet\shared\Microsoft.NETCore.App"